North Korea's Kim seen behind sacking of powerful uncle

 Analysts who watch the North's power structure say Jang's removal would not have been possible without the approval of the third Kim to rule in the family dynasty.

-The move is likely to tip the balance in favour of another close aide - the top political operative for the army, which could mean a symbolic victory for the 1.2-million-strong military.
+The move is likely to tip the balance in favor of another close aide - the top political operative for the army, which could mean a symbolic victory for the 1.2-million-strong military.

 Choe Ryong Hae, director of the General Political Bureau of the Korean People's Army, has been the most prominent figure to accompany Kim at public events and is a reminder of the state's political roots in military power.